Developer Guide

 -

-do not support find partial keyword to prevent ambiguity and TAs usually teach a single module with multiple tutorial group.
+findtgdo not support find partial keyword to prevent ambiguity and TAs usually teach a single module with multiple tutorial group.
 This operation is provided for users to sort students by their specified tutorial group

 Go back to Table of Contents